Thirty-nine

 My earliest birth memory of Korea

 My earliest birth memory of Korea would be that of the orphanage where I stayed for about 8 months before I got adopted.
 I did remember it would get really cold during winter and that I often wore a thick coat or some sweaters and my nose would get wet, then my sweater would get wet too because I kept wiping off my nose, as there was no good dual fuel hvac system.
+If you need a new ac installation, make sure to consider hiring experts for professional services.
 Considering a reliable Aheat pump service could make a significant difference in enhancing comfort during the winter months.
+Also, consider getting services from an expert in North Florida heat pump repair to ensure that the HVAC system is well-functioning.
 Having regular furnace repair service is also a great idea to maintain your heating systems.
 I remember I would play with kids and I liked playing with swings in the playground.
 I also remember the lady, a bomo, who would watch us while we slept and more than that, she would beat me with a newspaper rolled into a baton if I couldn’t fall asleep and I would stay down on the floor and watch her and the small fluorescent lamp that was alongside her.
 She always seemed to have books with her so I guess she was reading or studying, maybe for the college entrance examination and I’d ruin her concentration with my sleeplessness on many nights.
 Then I’d finally fall asleep.

 Another memory I had of the orphanage was how I’d notice some kids would become “missing” so to speak.
 Like I’d find some kids who didn’t mind playing with me since I couldn’t hear and I’d look out for those kids till they disappeared.
 Where did they go?
 I wondered.
 One time when I finally got big enough to be able to get up on the high balcony that was by the window, probably my favorite spot of the orphanage as I can pretty much see everything what’s out in the world.
 It was on a second floor.
 I saw a small white truck out there and almost every morning, the guy would park by the curb, get out of the truck, get around to the back and haul something out of it.
 Light white air (actually just a cold steam) would come out of the truck’s rear and I had no idea what the guy was doing.
 I thought that must be how kids disappeared, as the man got the kids and dumped them into there.
 I told myself I would stay away from the truck or hope not to get caught and be put away by that truck.
 When I visited Korea again in 2002, I saw the same kind of truck again, and it was just a delivery food truck.
 So much for my own imagination.